seattlepublicrecords/seattlepublicrecords.github.io/_posts/2016-07-13-draft-of-seattle-police-s-upcoming-combined-dash-and-body-cam-policy.md

 For access to videos I think Public Affairs should be added to the list as they're already proactively releasing videos.

-Regarding the flagging, I think all
+Regarding the flagging, I think it needs to be broken out into in-car video and body worn video.
+There's more items needed for BWV like enetering a private place or CJIS data showing on computer.